bitmovin/bitmovin-analytics-collector-android/README.md

 ## Examples

-The following examples create an analyticsCollector and attache a player instance to it.
+The following examples create an analyticsCollector and attach a player instance to it.

 ### Basic analytics monitoring with Bitmovin Player SDK